BCDevOps/platform-services/tools/audit/repo-mapper/ansible/readme.md

 # List standard namespace metadata:
 ansible-playbook repo-mapper.yml

-# List all GitHub repo us
+# List all GitHub repo used for builds on OpenShift
 ansible-playbook repo-mapper.yml -e map_repo=True
 ```

 ### Duration
-The current run time against the prod Pathfinder cluster is about 35mins.
+Standard list of namespace would not take long.
+However, if you are also outputing all relevant GitHub repos, then the current run time against the prod Pathfinder cluster is about 35mins.

 ### Objects
 All data is collected into a dictionary object and can be used to create an export file or to push data into an external system.
 The object structure looks as follows: